Announcement Type: Competing Supplement

 (3) The IHS OPHS/DEDP and OCPS/DCCS will provide a forum for outreach and education to advance the goals of this program through existing and new partnerships.
 The IHS will facilitate TECs' participation in the IHS National AI/AN STD Prevention workgroup, a forum that includes approximately 150 participants from clinical, public health, advocacy and education sectors working in HIV/STI control.

 (4) The IHS OPHS/DEDP and OCPS/DCCS will coordinate reporting and technical assistance as required.

 Only current TEC awardees are eligible to apply for the competing supplemental funding under this announcement and must demonstrate that they have complied with previous terms and conditions of the TEC program.

-TEC sites serving areas that include the Phase One priority jurisdictions are eligible to apply for the funding under this announcement.
+TEC sites serving areas that do not include the Phase One priority jurisdictions are eligible to apply for the funding under this announcement.

 Note: Please refer to Section IV.2 (Application and Submission Information/Subsection 2, Content and Form of Application Submission) for additional proof of applicant status documents required, such as Tribal resolutions, proof of non-profit status, etc.

 The IHS does not require matching funds or cost sharing for grants or cooperative agreements.

 Applications with budget requests that exceed the highest dollar amount outlined under the Award Information, Estimated Funds Available section, or exceed the Period of Performance outlined under the Award Information, Period of Performance section will be considered not responsive and will not be reviewed.
 The Division of Grants Management (DGM) will notify the applicant.